GatewayClass

 kubectl get gatewayparameters gloo-gateway -n gloo-system -o yaml

 For example, you might want to pair your gateway with a Network Load Balancer (NLB) instance in AWS.
 To properly pair and configure the gateway with an NLB, specific annotations on the gateway proxy are required.
 These annotations are not included in the default GatewayParameters resource.
-To add them, you can either change the default GatewayParameters resource, or create a separate one where you add these annotations.
+To add them, you can create a separate GatewayParameters resource where you add these annotations.
 For more customization options, see Customize the gateway.

 Settings

 Settings is a Gloo Gateway custom resource that is used to set global values for Gloo Gateway components, such as the gateway proxies or the Gloo Gateway control plane.
-The Settings resource is automatically created based on the values that you set in the Gloo Gateway Helm chart, but you can also manually update the Settings resource to enable or disable certain features in Gloo Gateway.
+The Settings resource is automatically created based on the values that you set in the Gloo Gateway Helm chart and enables or disables certain features in Gloo Gateway.
 For example, the Settings resource determines whether resource validation is enabled in your environment.

 To view the default Settings resource, run the following command: